 As per an article published in 2023 on the website of the Ministry of Information and Communication, 87% people have smartphones and 79% have an internet connection in the country.
 Many people getting online access and owning smartphones gives rise to high demand for online ordering and food delivery services.
 Through mobile app or website people can conveniently view menu, place an order, and make a payment.
 This trend is resulting into a proliferation of online food delivery services, which connect users with a wide range of restaurants and eateries, and therefore boosting consumption and revenues for the food service industry in Vietnam.
 Additionally, many food service businesses are developing their mobile apps to provide people with an enhanced dining experience.
 These apps offer features such as digital menus, table reservations, loyalty programs, and discounts, enabling people to engage with restaurants directly and enjoy personalized services, thereby supporting the market growth.

-Breakup by Foodservice Type:
+Analysis by Foodservice Type:

 Cloud kitchens provide the cost-effective and efficient alternative to traditional restaurants.
 They do not require restaurants to own physical buildings and save on expenses related to rent, utilities, and front-of-house staff expenses, thereby focusing only on production and delivery.
 This simplicity approach is beneficial for startup entrepreneurs and food service providers who want to venture into the market with lower initial expenses and operational expenditures.

 The full-service restaurants meet this cultural need by providing a large eating place, seating arrangements, and a variety of food that is suitable for group meals.
-Secondly, full-service restaurants provide a variety of food like Vietnamese food, Asian and other food of international standards, which are attractive to many people with diverse tastes and preferences.
+Full-service restaurants provide a variety of food like Vietnamese food, Asian and other food of international standards, which are attractive to many people with diverse tastes and preferences.
 Furthermore, full-service restaurants have a high level of service with skillful waiters who offer personal attention, suggestions, and services at the table, thus creating an exciting dining experience.

-Breakup by Outlet:
+Analysis by Outlet:

 Vietnam has a rich culinary tradition deeply ingrained in its culture, with a vibrant street food scene and a plethora of family-owned eateries offering authentic local cuisine.
-These independent outlets often serve as the backbone of Vietnam's food culture, catering as per the diverse tastes and preferences of local people.
+These independent outlets often serve as the backbone of Vietnam's food culture, catering to the diverse tastes and preferences of local people.
 Secondly, the entrepreneurial spirit is strong in Vietnam, with many individuals and families venturing into the food service business to pursue their passion for cooking and hospitality.
 This is leading to a proliferation of independent restaurants, cafes, and food stalls across the country.

-Breakup by Location:
+Analysis by Location:

 Vietnam's rapidly growing middle class is leading to a rise in discretionary spending on leisure activities, including dining out.
 As more people are seeking enjoyable experiences and social interactions, dining is becoming a key component of leisure activities for individuals and families.
 Moreover, Vietnam's rich culinary heritage and diverse gastronomic offerings make dining out an integral part of the leisure experience, with people eager to explore local specialties, street food delights, and international cuisines.